kpr9991/Solutions/README.md

-#Solutions for coding interview problems
+#Solution for 480 Programming interview problems, with explanation.